Milestone moments and unexpected crises are the perfect opportunities for heartfelt repentance. Then we note God’s deliverance.

 Contributing editor Samuel Degner is a professor at Wisconsin Lutheran Seminary, Mequon, Wisconsin.

-This is the eighth article in a nine-part series on Old Testament monuments and what they mean to us.
+This is the final article in a nine-part series on Old Testament monuments and what they mean to us today.

 Do you have a manuscript, idea, or story from your own life you’d like to share for use in Forward in Christ or on wels.net?
 Use our online form to share it to our editorial office for consideration.